developer-guy/securing-springboot-with-jwts/README.md

-**SpringBoot Securing Routes With JWT(Json Web Token)**
+### **SpringBoot Securing Routes With JWT(Json Web Token)**

-This project is a sample for using Spring Security with JWT.

-For more information you can check this page :
+This project is a sample for using Spring Security with JWT.For more information you can check this page :

 https://auth0.com/blog/securing-spring-boot-with-jwts/